cpaproth/sk/README.md

 ## Usage

+First of all, you need a webcam, a microphone, headphones and two other players.
 Skat is a card game played by three people.
 One player has to be the server.
 If you want to be the one, start *sk*, go to the system tab, leave the IP address field empty, and click connect.
 Then tell the other two players your publicly reachable IP address and chosen UDP port per e-mail, telephone, or whatever.
 Now, the other two can start *sk* and connect to this disclosed IP address and UDP port.
 If a connection can be established, the videoconferencing starts.